ahittelm/ahittelm.github.io/README.md

             </p>
 	    <p>
 	    	Katsu is an iOS application that assists in determining the current mental state of a child through a fun and interactive set of questions.
-When answering questions, children are determined to finish the question to finally feed Katsu the Dog his cabbages.
+The questions given to the child is customizable depending on the mental health issue or state the child is in.
+Every time Katsu becomes hungry, the child is prompted to open the app and answer the questions to make Katsu full of cabbages again.
         </div>

 	<div class = "photography">